cloudevents/spec/roadmap.md

 * Draft specification that WG members agree *could* provide interoperability.
 * Include an initial set of use-cases for CloudEvents.
-* Include a specification for mapping the CloudEvents specification to HTTP.
-* Include a specification for mapping the CloudEvents specification to JSON.
 * Define a type system for CloudEvents values.
 * Document at least 3 sample events that conform to the specification.
 * Github repo is organized to be approachable to a engineers who might want to